Interguess/datastores/README.md

 # IgDataStores
-IgDataStores is a Java library for creating data pools and extracting records via queries.
+DataStores is a Java library for creating data pools and extracting records via queries.
 Simplify data management with this powerful library.